 The largest component is the Yield from Local Effort Rate.
-The "local effort rate"13 is a theoretical property tax rate set by statute to determine how much a school district could potentially collect (the "yield") at the local level.28 The yield from the local effort rate does not determine the actual local property tax dollars a school district will receive.
-For 2017/18 and 2018/19, the rate was the maximum levy minus "two and ninety-seven hundredths cents," as set by statute.29
+The "local effort rate" is a theoretical property tax rate set by statute to determine how much a school district could potentially collect (the "yield") at the local level.29 The yield from the local effort rate does not determine the actual local property tax dollars a school district will receive.
+For 2019/20, the rate was the maximum levy less five cents, as set by statute.30